micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 What are the options to solve an analytical problem?
 There are several options and, to create clarity, I summarized them into three approaches:

-- rule-based: define and apply some rules based purely on live data.
+- **rule-based**: define and apply some rules based purely on live data.
 For example, "expect to double-up the sales volume with this promotion".
-- statistical: define the logic, then utilize the historical data to extract related information.
+- **statistical**: define the logic, then utilize the historical data to extract related information.
 For example, knowing that the sales seasonality is based on the weekday, calculate the average sales by day of the week, then use it to forecast future sales.
-- machine learning: starting from pre-processed historical data, utilize machine learning techniques to automatically define how to use them.
+- **machine learning**: starting from pre-processed historical data, utilize machine learning techniques to automatically define how to use them.
 For example, train a machine learning algorithm on the history of sales and promotions, then use it on the live data to forecast the sales.

 Please note that each methodology utilizes both data and domain expertise.
 The difference is just in the way of utilizing the historical data.